mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 addPmu!(system, device; from = "Branch 2", magnitude = 0.5, angle = -0.05)
 addPmu!(system, device; to = "Branch 2", magnitude = 0.5, angle = 3.1, statusAngle = 0)

-analysis = pmuWlsStateEstimation(system, device) # <- Creating PMUStateEstimation for model
+analysis = pmuWlsStateEstimation(system, device) # <- Build PMUStateEstimation for the model
 solve!(system, analysis)

 updatePmu!(system, device, analysis; label = "PMU 1", varianceMagnitude = 1e-8)
 updatePmu!(system, device, analysis; label = "PMU 3", statusMagnitude = 0, statusAngle = 0)
 updatePmu!(system, device, analysis; label = "PMU 4", statusAngle = 1)

-# <- No need for re-creation; we have already updated the existing PMUStateEstimation instance
+# <- No need for re-build; we have already updated the existing PMUStateEstimation instance
 solve!(system, analysis)
 nothing # hide
 ```

 !!! note "Info"
-    This method removes the need to restart and recreate both the `Measurement` and the `PMUStateEstimation` from the beginning when implementing changes to the existing measurement set.
-Next, JuliaGrid can reuse symbolic factorizations of LU or LDLt, as long as the nonzero pattern of the gain matrix remains consistent.
+    This method removes the need to rebuild both the `Measurement` and the `PMUStateEstimation` from the beginning when implementing changes to the existing measurement set.
+In the scenario of employing the WLS model, JuliaGrid can reuse the symbolic factorizations of LU or LDLt, provided that the nonzero pattern of the gain matrix remains unchanged.

----

-##### Least Absolute Value Estimator
-The same methodology can be applied to the LAV method, thereby circumventing the need to construct an optimization model from scratch.

 ---